What is it? Why is it interesting?

 $$ \sum_{x_i \leq m} p(x_i) = \frac{1}{2}, \quad \int_{0}^{m} p(x) dx = \frac{1}{2}.$$

-Now the the interesting statements:
+Now the interesting statements:

 -